 After more than half a century of human inaction the ecological crisis has reached a perilous stage.
 Some tipping points have almost certainly been reached, others are imminent, and points of no return are close behind.
-Much environmental damage has therefore been done, and much more will inevitably occur before the planet can return to a stable and sustainable state.
+Much environmental damage has therefore been done, and much more will inevitably occur before the planet can return to a sustainable state.

 Given these rapidly deteriorating conditions, it is important to specify the intended goal in tackling the crisis.
-As indicated by my title, I believe the appropriate human goal is ecological survival: the non-extinction of our species and hopefully the retention of organized human life.
+As indicated by my title, I believe the appropriate human goal is ecological survival: the non-extinction of our species and the retention of organized human life.
 What is needed for present purposes, however, is an environmental specification: what is ecologically necessary to achieve this human end?